Tackling GNARLy Problems: Graph Neural Algorithmic Reasoning Reimagined through Reinforcement Learning: Related Work

 Machine learning approaches to combinatorial optimisation have gained popularity in recent years.
-The goal is to replace heuristic hand-designed components with learned knowledge in the hope of obtaining more principled and optimal algorithms~\citep{bengio_machine_2021,cappartCombinatorialOptimizationReasoning2022}.
+The goal is to replace heuristic hand-designed components with learned knowledge in the hope of obtaining more principled and optimal algorithms~\citep{bengio_machine_2021,cappartCombinatorialOptimizationReasoning2022,bertoRL4COExtensiveReinforcement2025}.
 This area is also referred to as Neural Combinatorial Optimisation (NCO).
-Particularly relevant to this paper are works that use reinforcement learning to automatically discover, by trial-and-error, heuristic solvers that generate approximate solutions~\citep{darvariu2024grl}.
+Particularly relevant to this paper are works that use RL to automatically discover, by trial-and-error, heuristic solvers that generate approximate solutions~\citep{darvariu2024grl}.

 The problems treated in NCO are NP-hard or, even when lacking a formal complexity characterisation, clearly computationally intractable.
-This approach has mainly been applied to canonical problems such as the Travelling Salesperson Problem~\citep{kwon2020pomo}, Maximum Cut~\citep{khalil_learning_2017}, and Maximum Independent Set~\citep{ahn2020learning}.
+The approach has mainly been applied to canonical problems such as the Travelling Salesperson Problem~\citep{kwon2020pomo}, Maximum Cut~\citep{khalil_learning_2017}, and Maximum Independent Set~\citep{ahn2020learning}.
 With few exceptions, the performance of RL-discovered solvers still lags behind traditional ones.
-The case for RL becomes stronger for problems that currently lack powerful solvers such as Robust Graph Construction (RGC)~\citep{darvariuGoaldirectedGraphConstruction2021} or Molecular Discovery~\citep{you_graph_2018}, for which an RL-discovered solver is able to achieve high-quality results compared to simple heuristics.
+The case for RL becomes stronger for problems that currently lack powerful solvers, such as Robust Graph Construction (RGC)~\citep{darvariuGoaldirectedGraphConstruction2021} or Molecular Discovery~\citep{you_graph_2018}, for which an RL-discovered solver is able to achieve high-quality results compared to simple heuristics.
+Furthermore, \citet{pmlr-v119-yehuda20a} highlight that polytime samplers cannot solve NP-hard problems optimally when trained using supervised learning, allowing only approximate solutions.
+This analysis does not apply to RL, further motivating its use for NP-hard problems.